Movement and posture can affect our emotions, the way we feel about ourselves and increase self-awareness

 The health benefits of movement are not limited to the body

 Movement also supports brain function by supplying oxygen to brain cells and enhances cognition by boosting neural connectivity.
 For example, studies show that children learn better, behave better and display better social skills when they have regular opportunities for movement throughout the day

 Movement and posture can cultivate greater awareness of our body, of who we are, the way we are seen by others and the way we interact

 When you move or touch a part of the body you increase connections to the brain and increase awareness of that area thereby developing proprioception, which is our sense of where our body is in space.

 One of the clearest lessons from contemporary neuroscience is that our sense of ourselves is anchored in a vital connection with our bodies.

 Bessel Van Der Kolk

 Posture can affect mood and mood can be altered by changing posture

-Good posture, which is upright and ‘unslumped’ has been associated with higher self-esteem, less social fear and fewer negative emotions.
+Good posture, which for most is when the spine is erect and in good alignment and when we are not slumped or hunched over, has been associated with higher self-esteem, less social fear and fewer negative emotions.
 Good posture can also increase testosterone, which makes us feel more confident and decrease cortisol, a hormone associated with stress.
 Sitting in a collapsed position makes it more likely that negative thoughts and memories will arise, while sitting in an upright position makes gives rise to more positive thoughts and memories.

 The body always leads us home … if we can simply learn to trust sensation and stay with it long enough for it to reveal appropriate action, movement, insight, or feeling.